scalacenter/course-management-tools/docs/workflows.md

 ![Studentified repo - commands](https://i.imgur.com/TgJ6rCD.png)

-### Evolving the content of a CMT main repository
+## Evolving the content of a CMT main repository

-During the lifetime of a CMT main repository, the need will arise to change the content of course.
+During the lifetime of a CMT main repository, the need will arise to change its content.
 For example, one may need to:

-- Add an exercise at the end of the existing series of exercises
+- add an exercise at the end of the existing series of exercises
-- Insert a new exercise between two consecutive exercises
+- insert a new exercise between two consecutive exercises
-- Rename the title of an exercise
+- change the title of an exercise
+- change the course name
-- Change the code in an exercise and make the required changes to subsequent exercises
+- change the code in an exercise and make the required changes to subsequent exercises

 In general, for each of the above changes, there's an optimal way to implement them.
 There are two approaches to applying changes:

-- direct changes on the CMT repository.
+- direct changes on the CMT main repository.
 For example, when the exercise instructions for a particular exercise need to be changed, this approach is optimal
 - indirect changes via the so-called _linearize_/_delinearize_ process.